mpv-player/mpv/DOCS/man/ao.rst

         support Integer Mode.
 Turn off Integer Mode results in coverting audio stream to 32 Bit float format.
 This option has no effect on SPDIF format.

-    ``--coreaudio-buffer-size=<0-24576>``
+    ``--coreaudio-buffer-size=<0-4096>``
-        Specify the number of CoreAudio Frame Buffer Size, which represents the amount of data sending to DAC at a time.
+        Specify the number of CoreAudio IO Buffer Size, which represents the amount of data sending to DAC at a time.
 Setting to a higer value can reduce CPU use and thus save power.
 However, higer value might cause clicks during playpack, especially in Integer Mode.
-The actual Frame Buffer Size (shown in "Latency property fsiz") in use can vary with different MacOS version, device and audio format.
+The actual value (shown in "Latency property fsiz") in use can vary with different MacOS version, device and audio format.
 This option has no effect on SPDIF format.
 Default: 1024.

     ``--coreaudio-power-saving=<yes|no>``
-        Setting CoreAudio Frame Buffer Size to 4096, or device's maximum avaliable value (default: no).
+        Setting CoreAudio IO Buffer Size to device's maximum avaliable value (default: no).
 This option has no effect on SPDIF format or when Integer Mode is on.